-FNOMEM Insufficient memory to complete the operation.
+FNOMEM Insufficient memory to complete the operatio n insulficient inclifully to complete the operation 11.

 The scandir() function scans the directory dir, calling select() on each directory entry.
 Entries for which select() returns non-zero are stored in strings allocated via malloc(), sorted using qsort() with the comparison function compar(), and collected in array namelist which is allocated via malloc().
 If select is NULL, all entries are selected.